JadenBalogh/home-together-b/Documentation/Requirements/Tech Stack.md

 ### Cloud based website hosting service such as [Amazon Lightsail](https://aws.amazon.com/lightsail/)
 #### Pros:
 * Lower engineering costs, Amazon provideds a per-configured enviroment.
-* Extremely simple management, you don't even need to know how to SSH.
+* Extremely simple management, you don't even need to know how to use SSH.

 #### Cons:
 * Low flexability, a pre-configured locked down EC2 instance.